lordofthejars/istio-refcard/Markdown Template.md

 Istio is a service mesh which allows you to connect, manage and secure your microservices in an easy and none intrusive way.

-Some of the features that offers Istio are:
+Some of the features that offer Istio are:

 * Intelligent routing and load balancing
 * Resilience against network failures